 Pelvic Splints – there’s a great consensus statement on pelvic splints here, but sometimes you just need to know how to use the one you’ve got!

 1. Improvise – a bed sheet would work if necessary, but you must remember to also tie the patient’s ankles together.

 2. A SAM splint is blue, one size, with a big orange buckle.
 Apply the spint, then pull the orange buckle until it clicks.
 It shouldn’t let you over squeeze.

 3. SAM or T-pod – log roll on, or scoop onto splint.
 Then position and tighten.

 PELVIC SPLINT PLACEMENT

-Those of you who use pelvic splints will know the importance of where exactly it is placed.
-For those unfamiliar it is NOT placed high where you fasten your trousers it’s much lower over the hips (greater trochanter) as shown below!
-Buckle to balls is one way of remembering it!
+Those of you who use pelvic splints will know the importance of where exactly it’s placed.
+For those unfamiliar it’s NOT placed high where you fasten your trousers it’s much lower over the hips (greater trochanter) as shown below! pic.twitter.com/9biBGknf9j

 The Student’s Perspective